modelcontextprotocol-ui/sdk/README.md

 6. **Host-UI Communication**: Message types and formats
 7. **User Consent and Permissions**: How permissions are requested and granted

-For the full specification, see the [MPC-UI Embedding Protocol Specification](https://github.com/modelcontextprotocol-ui/.github/blob/main/README.md).
+For the full specification, see the [MCP-UI Embedding Protocol Specification](https://github.com/modelcontextprotocol-ui/.github/blob/main/README.md).

 ## Security Considerations